 Cherry Oak School is a primary school for children with severe learning difficulties and speech, language and communication difficulties, located at Selly Oak in the South of Birmingham.

-Cherry Oak is part of a federation with Victoria School which is located in Northfield, also in the south of the city.
+Cherry Oak is part of a Federation with Victoria School and Victoria College which are located in Northfield, also in the south of the city.
 Victoria is a special school providing for pupils aged 2 – 19 years with significant complex needs including a combination of physical, sensory, medical and cognition and learning needs.
+Victoria College is an independent specialist provision for young adults aged 19 to 25 years who have PMLD.

 The Federation's mission is ‘Working Together for Success’.
 With this in mind, we strive for sustained improvement through shared learning, resources, expertise and achieving together.